 She whispered to Olivia, “Who’s that?”

-“Oh that’s Juju Mask.
-She doesn’t say much the poor girl, I found her alone in the forest so I told her to come with me for company and I invited Grandpa Joe.”
+“Oh, that’s Juju Mask.
+She doesn’t say much the poor girl, I found her alone in the forest so I told her to come with me for the company and I invited Grandpa Joe.”

 “It’s a g-good thing that you’re, um, here Olivia”, said Benny who was oddly stumbling over his words and then cleared his throat, “We were going to tell her a story.”